 Real estate virtual staging is the process of digitally adding furniture, decor, and design elements to photos of empty or outdated rooms.
 Instead of renting physical furniture (which runs $2,000 to $5,000+ per property), agents upload listing photos to a virtual staging platform and receive furnished versions within minutes or hours.

 The technology has evolved rapidly.
 Early virtual staging required graphic designers working in Photoshop, which took days and cost $200+ per image.
-Today, AI-powered platforms generate staged images for as little as $0.23 per photo, with results that are often indistinguishable from professional interior photography.
+Today, AI-powered virtual staging software generates staged images for as little as $0.20 per photo, with results that are often indistinguishable from professional interior photography.

 According to the National Association of Realtors, 81% of buyers say staging makes it easier to visualize a property as their future home.
 Virtual staging delivers that same psychological benefit at a fraction of the cost of physical staging.